-X12 has submitted the first in a series of recommendations related to advancing the version of already adopted and mandated transactions and proposing additional transactions for adoption.
+X12 has submitted the first two in a series of recommendations related to advancing the version of already adopted and mandated transactions and proposing additional transactions for adoption.

 Based on industry feedback, X12 is using a phased approach for the recommendations rather than presenting the entire catalog of adopted and mandated transactions at once.
 Each recommendation will cover a set of logically grouped transactions and will include supporting information that will assist reviewers as they look at the functionality enhancements and other revisions.

 X12 welcomes feedback.
 Submit the form with any questions, comments, or suggestions related to corporate activities or programs.
 This feedback is used to inform X12's decision-making processes, policies, and question and answer resources.
 This form is not used to request maintenance (revisions) to X12 products or to submit comments related to an internal or public review period.

 X12 maintains policies and procedures that govern its corporate, committee, and subordinate group activities and posts them online to ensure they are easily accessible to members and other materially-interested parties.